Jlavarine/ai-chatbot/README.md

 # AI Chat App

 A lightweight Next.js “chat” interface powered by Together AI’s streaming API, built with React and Tailwind CSS.
-Allows the user to pick between multiple LLMs, send messages, and see streaming responses—complete with model selector, and clear-conversation functionality.
+Allows the user to pick between multiple LLMs, send messages, and see streaming responses—complete with model selector, chat copying, and clear conversation functionality.

 ---